naschorr/hawking/README.md

 - Nothing else to do!
 Everything should work just fine.

 #### Linux Installation
+Running Hawking on Linux requires a bit more work.
+At a minimum you'll need some sort of way to get Windows applications running on Linux.
+However, if you plan to run Hawking in a server environment (and you probably do), you should also check out the Hawking as a Service section.

+##### Basic Installation
 - Install [Wine](https://www.winehq.org/) to get the text-to-speech executable working.
     + `dpkg --add-architecture i386`
     + `apt-get update`
     + `apt-get install wine`

-#### Headless Installation
+##### Server Installation
+- Get Hawking set up with Xvfb
-- Install Xvfb with with your preferred package manager (`apt install xvfb` on Ubuntu, for example)
+    + Install Xvfb with with your preferred package manager (`apt install xvfb` on Ubuntu, for example)
-- Invoke Xvfb automatically on reboot with a cron job (`sudo crontab -e`), by adding `@reboot Xvfb :0 -screen 0 1024x768x16 &` to your list of jobs.
+    + Invoke Xvfb automatically on reboot with a cron job (`sudo crontab -e`), by adding `@reboot Xvfb :0 -screen 0 1024x768x16 &` to your list of jobs.
-- Set `headless` to be `true` in `config.json`
+    + Set `headless` to be `true` in `config.json`
-- If you're using different virtual server or screen identifiers, then make sure they work with `xvfb_prepend` in `config.json`.
+    + If you're using different virtual server or screen identifiers, then make sure they work with `xvfb_prepend` in `config.json`.
 Otherwise everything should work fine out of the box.

+- Hawking as a Service (HaaS)
+    - Note: This assumes that your system uses systemd.
+You can check that by running `pidof systemd && echo "systemd" || echo "other"` in the terminal.
+If your system is using sysvinit, then you can just as easily build a cron job to handle running `hawking.py` on reboot.
+Just make sure to use your virtual environment's Python executable, and not the system's one.
+    - Assuming that your installation is in '/usr/local/bin/hawking', you'll want to move the `hawking.service` file into the systemd services folder with `mv hawking.service /etc/systemd/system/`
+        + If your hawking installation is located elsewhere, just update the paths inside the `hawking.service` to point to your installation.
+    - Get the service working with `sudo systemctl daemon-reload && systemctl enable hawking && systemctl start hawking --no-block`
+    - Now you can control the Hawking service just like any other.
+For example, to restart: `sudo service hawking restart`

 ## Usage
 - `cd` into the project's root